JohnXander/jx-problems/README.md

 # Welcome to JX Problems

-This project was inspired by the Boolean UK repo: [JS Problems](https://github.com/boolean-uk/js-problems) Where the original repo stood for "Javascript Problems", here, it stands for "John Xander's Problems"
+This project was inspired by the Boolean UK repo: [JS Problems](https://github.com/boolean-uk/js-problems) <br>
+- The original repo stood for "Javascript Problems"
+- In this repo, it stands for "John Xander's Problems"